grommunio/admin-api/conf.d/README.md

 - `authmgrPath` (`string`): Path to the authmgr configuration file

 ### Logs ###
-grommunio-admin can provide access to journald logs through the API.
+groadmin can provide access to journald logs through the API.
 Accessible log files can be configured in the `logs` object.
 Each entry in the `logs` object describes a log file.
 The name of the entry is the name used to acces the file throught the API.
 Possible parameters for each entry:
 - `source` (`string`, required): Name of the systemd unit

 ### Sync ###
-Some parameters determining how grommunio-admin connects to grommunio-sync can be adjusted in the `sync` object.
+Some parameters determining how groadmin connects to grommunio-sync can be adjusted in the `sync` object.
 Possible parameters:
 - `host` (`string`, default `127.0.0.1`): Host running the Redis instance
 - `port` (`int`, default `6379`): Port the Redis instance is listening on